diego-aslz/activable/README.md

 end
 ```

-Optionally, you can customize each model to have a different configuration from
+Optionally, you can customize Activable configuration for each model:
-that in the initializer file:

 ```ruby
 class Product < ActiveRecord::Base